 - How to play- You can play Frisbee golf the same way you play putt-putt golf.
 Let players keep score by counting how many throws it takes to get to each obstacle or goal.
 The person with the least amount of throws is the winner.

 These are just a few of the many outdoor games to play.
-If you have other suggestions, please let us know in the comments section of this article.
+All you need is the great outdoors and a few of your friends to feel like a kid again.